North Palm Beach, Palm Beach Gardens trying to annex same properties

 PALM BEACH COUNTY, Fla. — Several homeowners in unincorporated Palm Beach County could be annexed by two local governments in 2024.

 The city of Palm Beach Gardens and the village of North Palm Beach are trying to annex four different communities in unincorporated Palm Beach County.
-North Palm Beach's Village Manager Chuck Huff said the town made the decision after Palm Beach Gardens released its plans to annex five zones in October.
+North Palm Beach's Village Manager Chuck Huff said the town decided after Palm Beach Gardens released its plans to annex five zones in October.

 Voters in the communities will cast ballots for their preferences in the March 19 election.
 Palm Beach Gardens has 59,449 residents and North Palm Beach 13,103, according to U.S. Census data.